Abstract

 TBNL makes some reasonable effort to prevent eavesdroppers from hijacking sessions (see below) but this should not be considered really secure.
 Don't store sensitive data into sessions and rely solely on the session mechanism as a safeguard against malicious users who want to get at this data!

-For each request there's one SESSION
+For each request there's one SESSION object which is accessible

 to the handler via the

-.
+special variable *SESSION*.
 This object holds

 all the information available about the session and can be accessed